 For larger, strong dogs that pull too much, a face lead (head collar) may help.
 Most dogs don’t love them but will get used to the device quickly and quit pulling right away.
 Used gently, a face lead can be a useful tool in teaching the dog good running behavior.

 5. Short Leash

 Your most natural running stride will be accomplished with the dog close and running at your side.
 My dog runs about 2 feet to my left, and he’s on a short leash that doesn’t allow him to wander.
 It takes some training, but most dogs can learn to run at your pace right alongside.
 It’s an efficient system for both runner and dog.

 Retractable leashes are problematic when other dogs or people get between you and your dog.
 They easily wrap around dog’s legs, and the thinner the cord, the easier it is to get through skin.

 6. Know Your Breed

 Different breeds perform better at cooling themselves off.
-One example, short-snouted dogs — pugs and bulldogs, are not as efficient at breathing and cannot cool down as well.
+One example, short-snouted dogs — like pugs and bulldogs — are not as efficient at breathing and can’t cool down as well.

-Larger, barrel-chested dogs (Doberman, German Shepherd, Boxer) can experience a potentially fatal condition, called ‘Dog Bloat’.
+Larger, barrel-chested dogs — like Dobermans, German shepherds, boxers — can experience a potentially fatal condition called “dog bloat.”
 This occurs when a dog exercises too quickly after eating or drinking and the stomach literally turns over.
 The dog can die within minutes.
-To counter this, walk after feeding or drinking, and let the food or drink have a chance to settle.
+To counter this, walk after feeding or drinking, which gives the food or drink a chance to settle.

-Learn how your dog behaves knowing full well that other breeds may perform quite differently.
+Learn how your dog behaves while also knowing full well that other breeds may perform quite differently.